andrewmunsell/lfx/README.md

 *None*

-Clears the entire strand and all animations.
+Clears the entire strand and removes all animations.
 After this method is called, the LED strand will be blank.

 ### blank